I gave a presentation at DevelopersIO 2025 Osaka titled "Let's Try Amazon Bedrock Agent Core! ~Explaining Key Points of Various Features~"! #devio2025

 Summary

-AgentCore is a managed service with all the necessary features for AI agent development.
-Let's build AI agents by combining the functions you need!!
+AgentCore is a managed service with all the features needed for AI agent development.
+Let's build AI agents by combining the necessary features!

-That was the presentation blog on "Let's try Amazon Bedrock AgentCore! ~Explaining the key points of various features~"!
+That was my presentation blog on "Let's Try Amazon Bedrock AgentCore! ~Explaining the Key Points of Various Features~"!

-Since it can be used for free during the preview period, it's definitely a service I'd like everyone to try.
-I plan to explore it more deeply in the future and share practical usage and tips on my blog!
+Since it's free to use during the preview period, I'd really like everyone to try this service.
+I plan to dive deeper into it and share practical usage and tips on my blog in the future!

-I'd be happy if this sparked your interest enough to try it out!
-Let's create useful AI agents together!!
+I'd be happy if you became interested and tried it out!
+Let's create useful AI agents together!

 CleanShot 2025-09-05 at 20.53.18@2x